-A simple, clear way to start using your data to monitor your business’ performance, drive better business decisions, and power your team is with a handful of key indicators.
-Monitoring these six KPIs daily will help you keep a finger on the pulse of your business and your customers’ behaviors.
+A simple, clear way to start using your data to monitor your business performance, drive better business decisions, and empower your team is with a handful of KPIs.
+Monitoring these six eCommerce metrics daily will help you keep a finger on the pulse of your business and your customers’ behaviors.
 They will tell you immediately if something’s not right.

-However you crunch your numbers, the eCommerce metrics to track that we recommend for the six pack include:
+However you crunch your numbers, the key metrics to track that we recommend for the six-pack include:

 - Average order value (AOV)